severian5it/CocktailWebApp/README.md

 This is a website allowing different kind of selection operations over the Cocktail DB, the purpose of the project is to allow visitors to extract information quickly and in different way.

-### The ideal client for this business is:
+### The potential visitors for this site are:
-First and foremost, potential tourists or visitors, for every period of the year.
-Rome is a good destination regardless of the season; then the site is targeting in particular:

-* People without means of transportation.
-* High-Spending segment, because it's located in a central and expensive neighbourhood.
-* Returning clients, who wants to keep contact.
-* Tourist that would like to enrich their experience with guided tours.
+First and foremost, people who never prepared a cocktail and have a little or no experience.
+Then People curious of what can prepare with what they have handy at the moment.
+Site can be also useful to More Expert people, that can browse the selection and see what they never prepared.

 ### Visitors to this website are searching for:
 * Cocktail recipe for a specific cocktail.